Using Protobuf Data with the Foxglove WebSocket Connection

 fields.
 Likewise, the 3D panel only knows how to render meshes, point clouds, and other specific types.

-To help you take full advantage of Foxglove Studio's features, we've published a set of schemas, including .proto
+To help you take full advantage of Foxglove's features, we've published a set of schemas, including .proto

-files, that are supported by Studio's panels.
+files, that are supported by Foxglove's panels.
 We've also listed the message types supported by each panel in our panel documentation.

 We can't wait to see how you'll use the Foxglove WebSocket protocol with your custom data!
 Join our community to ask any questions or show off what you've built.